Computational Tools in Weighted Persistent Homology: Weighted Homology over a field with weight function

 In the above computations, all dimensions are finite since $K$ is a finite (or finite-type) simplicial complex.
 Hence $H_n(K,w;\mathbb{F})\cong H_n(K;\mathbb{F})$ as $\mathbb{F}$-vector spaces. \end{proof}

-The converse is also true, i.e.\ if the weighted and unweighted homology are always isomorphic, then $R$ must be a field.
+We also prove that if the weighted and unweighted homology are isomorphic for all WSCs $(K,w)$, then $R$ must be a field.
 Recall that the definition of weighted homology requires that $R$ is an integral domain with 1.
 (In particular, we do not consider $R=0$.) \begin{theorem} Let $R$ be an integral domain with 1.
 If $H_n(K,w;R)\cong H_n(K;R)$ for all WSCs $(K,w)$ and for all $n$, then $R$ is a field. \end{theorem} \begin{proof} Suppose that $R$ is not a field.
 Let $a\in R$ be a nonzero non-unit so that $(a)\neq R$.

 Consider the WSC $(K,w)$ shown in Figure \ref{fig:torsioneg}, where $w(x)=1$, $w(y)=a$, $w(z)=1$, $w([x,y])=a$ and $w([y,z])=a$.
 Then

 Similarly, $\partial_1([y,z])=az-y$.
 Thus

 On the other hand, $H_0(K)\cong R$ since $K$ is path-connected. \end{proof}